Swaggy-Swagger/swagger-custom-java/ReadMe.md

 ## Requirements
 - **Java 17 or higher**: This project requires Java version 17 or later.
-- **Spring Boot 3.3.1 or higher**: Ensure that you are using Spring Boot version 3.3.1 or newer for compatibility.
+- **Spring Boot 3.x**: Ensure that you are using Spring Boot version 3.x for compatibility.

 ## Installation
 ### Add dependency to your project